 The white dove is a universal symbol of peace.
-Peace is more than the absence of war.
-Lasting peace from heaven enters the heart of a person who humbles themselves before God.
-True peace is Gods gift.
-A reward for humility.
+Peace is more than an absence of war.
+Heaven’s lasting peace enters the heart of a person who humbles themselves before God.
+True peace is Gods gift – the reward for humility.

 I studied the doves’ character for this illustration.
 The study led me to discover it is tender, timid and gentle.
 The dove is purposeful, creative, minds its own business, playful among its own kind and gets on with its own function by avoiding conflict.

-Apparently, the first use of a symbol originated to represent romance because Greek mythology associated the small, white bird with Aphrodite, the goddess of love (known in Roman mythology as Venus).
+Apparently, the first use of a symbol originated representing romance from Greek mythology.
+The small, white bird was associated with Aphrodite, the goddess of love (known in Roman mythology as Venus).

 Doves appear in the symbolism of Judaism, Christianity and Paganism, and of both military and pacifist groups.
 The white dove with olive branch, stained glass window in the Denis and Saint Sebastian church in Kruft, Germany

 North American Indians used it in their poetry.
 “A Spirit called the Manito always watches over the Indians.
-He is glad when they are brave, but if they are cowardly, he is angry”.
+He is glad when they are brave.
+If they are cowardly, he is angry”.
 He views none aggression as a timid negative opposed to bravery and will not tolerate it.